-Trump Uses ‘Misnomer’ Incorrectly – By Definition Trump Uses A ‘Misnomer’ For The Word ‘Misnomer’ [Video]
+By Definition Trump Uses A Misnomer For ‘Misnomer’

 — David Mack (@davidmackau) January 4, 2018

-Trump appeared to want to express in the above video that it was an incorrect statement to assume that he spoke with Bannon often, or that Bannon was a close confidant – that label would be a “misnomer” indeed, in Trump’s assertions.
+Trump appeared to want to express in the video that it was an incorrect statement to assume that he spoke with Bannon often, or that Bannon was a close confidant – that label would be a “misnomer” indeed, in Trump’s assertions.
 However, if Trump was indeed responding to the statement that he still speaks with Bannon and called that assertion a “misnomer,” the usage of the word in that respect was incorrect.

-Therefore, Trump’s label for the word “misnomer” was in and of itself a “misnomer,” like if someone called a dangerous and large animal a “gentle giant.”
+Therefore, Trump’s label for the word “misnomer” was itself a misnomer.

 Trump wouldn’t be the first person in Trump’s clan to use words incorrectly.
 Ivanka took plenty of heat for using “otherwise” incorrectly and for claiming that she didn’t know what the word “complicit” meant.
 Meanwhile, Twitter is filling up with tweets about Trump using the word “misnomer” in the wrong manner.